course-code-framework/coursecode-desktop/spec.md

 **`chat-engine.js`** — Orchestrates the AI conversation loop.
 Implements an agentic tool-use pattern: sends user messages to the LLM, processes tool calls, executes them, and loops until the LLM produces a final text response (no more tool requests).
 Streams response tokens and tool invocations back to the renderer via IPC events.
 Manages conversation history per project and persists it to disk.
 Accepts a `mode` parameter (`'byok'` or `'cloud'`) to select the provider path.

 **`llm-provider.js`** — Abstracts LLM API calls across providers.
-Supports Anthropic (Claude), OpenAI (GPT), and CourseCode Cloud (proxy).
+Supports Anthropic (Claude), OpenAI (GPT), Google (Gemini), and CourseCode Cloud (proxy).
 The cloud proxy provider uses the cloud auth token (from `~/.coursecode/credentials.json`) to call the proxy's SSE endpoint, yielding the same event types as direct providers so the agentic loop works identically.
 Handles API key storage using Electron's `safeStorage` for BYOK keys.
 Also provides `getCloudModels(token)` and `getCloudUsage(token)` for fetching available cloud models and credit balances.

 **`system-prompts.js`** — Dynamically assembles the system prompt sent to the LLM.
 Combines:
 - A base persona (CourseCode authoring expert)